luminastudy/llm/create-course.md

 - **Ask clarifying questions**: If user requirements are ambiguous, ask before generating
 - **Show visual representations**: Consider using markdown trees or diagrams to show course structure before generating JSON
 - **Validate rigorously**: Validate generated content against the fetched schema.
 Use schema validation libraries if available
-- **Save output**: Offer to save the generated course structure to a JSON file
+- **Save output**: Save the generated course structure to a file named `lumin.json` in the root directory of the repository
 - **Document your understanding**: When you fetch the schema, briefly explain to the user what structure you found and will be using

 ## Troubleshooting